Cysuan/Cysuan.github.io/pages/painting.md

 date: 2023-8-19
 ---

 Welcome to my painting collection.
-Click on the images to view and purchase the paintings.
+Click on the images to view my paintings.

 {% include painting-gallery.html %}